How To Calibrate The 1988-1992 TPS

 This type of TPS is located under the throttle body and the throttle body usually has to be removed to gain access to it, therefore, the TPS adjustment has to be done before you re-install the throttle body:

 Install the new TP sensor and connect it to its electrical connector -but do not tighten the two screws.

-Place you multimeter in Volts DC Mode and turn the key On (if you disconnected the battery negative terminal to take the throttle body and sensor off, you'll need to reconnect the battery).
+Place your multimeter in Volts DC Mode and turn the key On (if you disconnected the battery negative terminal to take the throttle body and sensor off, you'll need to reconnect the battery).

-With the red multimeter lead probe the signal wire of the TPS (this is the middle wire in the connector).
+With the red multimeter test lead, probe the signal wire of the TPS (this is the middle wire in the connector).
 Connect the black multimeter to ground.